tekn1nja69/grabIOC/README.md

 ## 🚀 Overview

 `grabIOC` is a lightweight, CLI-based tool built for security analysts, DFIR professionals, and threat hunters.
-It extracts, enriches, and correlates IOCs (Indicators of Compromise) from files, PCAPs, URLs, IPs, and live system processes — all from a terminal interface.
+It extracts, enriches, and correlates IOCs (Indicators of Compromise) from files, PCAPs, URLs, IPs, and live system processes.

 ---